scivision/python_c_sockets/README.rst

 A demo of IPv6 UDP datagram on C and Python limited by interface speed (e.g. 1Gbps) i.e. relatively high performance code.

 The server (C-code) goes on the device, the Python code runs on the laptop.
-Of course, one can equally well use Python for both.
+Of course, one can equally well use Python for both by creating a ``socksource.py`` program equivalent to ``socksource.c``.

 The data flow rate on localhost ::1 with gigabit network card is 1Gbps.